Ignace-Gaston Pardies: Career

 He initially opposed Isaac Newton's theory of refraction and his letters together with Newton's replies (which so satisfied Pardies that he withdrew his objections) are found in the Philosophical Transactions of the Royal Society for 1672 and 1673.
 A proponent of mechanism, his Discours de la Connaissance des Bestes (Paris, 1672) combated Descartes's views on animals, but did so very weakly, which led many to view it as a covert defence rather than a refutation, an impression which Pardies himself afterwards endeavoured to destroy.
 His Elémens de géométrie (Paris, 1671) was translated into Latin and English.
 He left in manuscript a work entitled Art de la Guerre and a celestial atlas comprising six charts, published after his death (Paris, 1673–74).
 His collected mathematical and physical works were published in French (The Hague, 1691) and in Latin (Amsterdam, 1694).
 He was a member of the academy of anatomist Pierre Michon Bourdelot.

 In 1674, Pardies published the star atlas Globi coelestis in tabulas planas redacti descriptio in Paris.
 The atlas was partially based on the work of another French Jesuit scientist Thomas Gouye.
 The atlas was engraved by G. Vallet and dedicated to Johan Friedrich, Duke of Braunschweig-Luneburg.
 The constellation figures are drawn from Uranometria, but they were carefully reworked and adapted to a broader view of the sky.
 In 1693, a newer edition was published and in 1700 another edition appeared.
 They include new information, such as the paths of comets observed since 1674.
 The atlas uses gnomonic projection so that the plates make up a cube of the universe.
 The atlas served as a model for the star charts of William Rutter Dawes published in 1844.
 Pardies died of fever contracted whilst ministering to the prisoners of Bicêtre Hospital, near Paris.

-In 1690, the Elémens was translated into Manchu for the Emperor Kangxi under the title Gi ho yuwan ben bithe.
+In 1690, the Elémens was translated into Manchu for the Kangxi Emperor under the title Gi ho yuwan ben bithe.